jake-knerr/jakes-dictionary/README.md

 Feel free to create an issue or open a pull request if a term is incorrect or you want to add more.

+Also, please star this repository if you find it useful.
+Thanks!

 ## Copyright

 © Jake Knerr at Blotli